 After falling apart to end Game Six, the Cardinals completely cracked up in Game Seven.

 John Tudor started and was uncharacteristically roughed up with five runs in less than three innings—and after being removed decided to take his anger out on an electric fan.
 The electric fan won; Tudor badly cut up his hand.
 Two innings, three relievers and six more runs later, Whitey Herzog brought in starter Joaquin Andujar—a puzzling move, given the runaway score, the tense atmosphere and Andujar’s devotion for temper tantrums.

-The Cardinal collapseThat the Cardinals came within three outs of winning it all was eye-opening considering that, through the entire series, they couldn’t hit (.185 team average), score (13 runs in seven games) or run (only two steals in five attempts)., whether helped by Denkinger or not, shamefully overshadowed another great comeback performance by the Kansas City Royals.
+The St. Louis collapseThat the Cardinals came within three outs of winning it all was eye-opening considering that, through the entire series, they couldn’t hit (.185 team average), score (13 runs in seven games) or run (only two steals in five attempts)., whether helped by Denkinger or not, shamefully overshadowed another great comeback performance by the Kansas City Royals.
 The ever-reliable George Brett hit .370, while Bret Saberhagen enjoyed a most satisfying week in which he was named the series’ MVP with two complete game wins—including a five-hit shutout to win the 11-0 clincher, just a day after his wife gave birth to their first child.

 Today and every day, Kansas City residents are happily reminded of the Royals’ World Series triumph as they drive along the George Brett Super Highway.
-And for the Cardinal fans passing through town?
+And for the Cardinals fans passing through town?
 Well, there’s always old Highway 50 to the south.

 Forward to 1986: An October for the Ages A historic postseason full of comebacks and collapses takes on legendary proportions thanks to Bill Buckner.

 Back to 1984: The Roar of a Powerhouse The Detroit Tigers bolt out to a 35-5 record and coast from their to their first World Series title since 1968.